Center for the Humanities Summer Writing Workshop

 - Make progress on a substantial research project with intent toward publication.

-- Participate in a six-week writing workshop during summer term, meeting regularly either online or in person.
+- Participate in a six-week writing workshop during summer term, meeting regularly in person.
+While efforts will be made to accommodate fellows’ schedules, in-person availability is a requirement.

-- Share a 15-page excerpt from a work in progress one week before scheduled workshop and read and respond consistently to other fellows’ work.
+- Share a 15- to 20-page excerpt from a work in progress one week before scheduled workshop and read and respond consistently to other fellows’ work.

 - Within four weeks of fellowship end, fellows submit a 1–2-page letter describing how the project benefitted from program participation.